ItsMeStevieG/PHP-TileDownloader/README.md

 ````
 **1. ```$CONFIG[0]["tileServiceName"]```**

-This is the friendly name for the tile service ie. OopenStreetMaps, Six-Maps etc
+This is the friendly name for the tile service ie. OpenStreetMaps, Six-Maps etc

 **2. ```$CONFIG[0]["tileService"]```**